MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

     * `--disable-overprovision` - required
     * `--upgrade-policy-mode manual` - required
     * `--load-balancer ""` - Azure Pipelines doesn't require a load balancer to route jobs to the agents in the scale set agent pool, but configuring a load balancer is one way to get an IP address for your scale set agents that you could use for firewall rules.
 Another option for getting an IP address for your scale set agents is to create your scale set using the `--public-ip-address` options.
 For more information about configuring your scale set with a load balancer or public IP address, see the [Virtual Machine Scale Sets documentation](/azure/virtual-machine-scale-sets/) and [az vmss create](/cli/azure/vmss#az-vmss-create).
-    * `--instance-count 2` - this setting is not required, but it will give you an opportunity to verify that the scale set is fully functional before you create an agent pool.
+    * `--instance-count 2` - this setting isn't required, but it will give you an opportunity to verify that the scale set is fully functional before you create an agent pool.
 Creation of the two VMs can take several minutes.
 Later, when you create the agent pool, Azure Pipelines will delete these two VMs and create new ones.

     > [!IMPORTANT]
     >  If you run this script using Azure CLI on Windows, you must enclose the `""` in `--load-balancer ""` with single quotes like this: `--load-balancer '""'`